2017 Oscars: Why It Could Be The Poorest-Watched Ever [Opinion]

 Everyone was gunning for Leo to win, and then when he does win it’s overshadowed by his worry that global warming is going to kill us all.
 At least he didn’t take the time to bash anyone, like many others in the same position have done.

-People tune in to the Oscars because they want to see who wins, what the dresses the stars are wearing look like and who all the singles are bringing as their date, not to find out what the winners happen to think of transgender rights, climate change or Donald Trump.
+People tune into the Oscars because they want to see who wins, what the dresses the stars are wearing look like and who all the singles are bringing as their date, not to find out what the winners happen to think of transgender rights, climate change, or Donald Trump.

 You know it’s going to happen.
 It’s one hundred percent guaranteed to happen, probably in the opening minutes by host Jimmy Kimmel.
 And this is why I predict the ratings for the 2017 Oscars are going to reflect the attitude of the majority of the public when it comes to Hollywood political lecture, i.e. they will suffer considerably compared to years past.